cirocavani/brain-machine-bevy/dev-book/bevy-quick-start.md

 # Enable more optimization in the release profile at the cost of compile time.
 [profile.release]
+# Strip all symbols and debugging information from the binary to slightly reduce file size.
+# strip = "debuginfo"
+strip = true
+panic = "abort"

+[profile.release-lto]
+# Default to release profile values.
+inherits = "release"
 # Compile the entire crate as one unit.
 # Slows compile times, marginal improvements.
 codegen-units = 1
 # Do a second optimization pass over the entire program, including dependencies.
 # Slows compile times, marginal improvements.
-lto = "fat"
+lto = true

 # Optimize for size in the wasm-release profile to reduce load times and bandwidth usage on web.
 [profile.wasm-release]
-# Default to release profile values.
+# Default to release-lto profile values.
-inherits = "release"
+inherits = "release-lto"
 # Optimize with size in mind (also try "z", sometimes it is better).
 # Slightly slows compile times, great improvements to file size and runtime performance.
-opt-level = "z"
+opt-level = "s"
-# Strip all debugging information from the binary to slightly reduce file size.
-strip = "debuginfo"
 ' \
 >> Cargo.toml